 - Biden also wants to tax the wealthy on the accumulated gains of assets they inherit—gains that now go completely untaxed.
 The plan would only apply to gains over $1 million per individual, $2 million per couple ($2.5 million per couple when combined with existing real estate exemptions).
 This reform will narrow the wealth gap, limit the creation of economic dynasties, and raise revenue for services vital to all of us who do not inherit a fortune.

-- Together, these two reforms would raise around $300 billion over 10 years exclusively from rich people.
+- Together, these two reforms would raise $324 billion over 10 years exclusively from rich people.
 This will narrow the wealth gap and limit the creation of economic dynasties.
 It will also fund investments in healthcare, childcare, education and tax credits for working families that raise millions of children out of poverty.
-(The Tax Policy Center estimated a similar plan proposed by the Biden presidential campaign would raise $327 billion.)
+(The Penn Wharton Budget Model estimates the Biden proposal would raise $376 billion.)

 A capital gain is the increase of an asset value over its purchase price.
 Rich people get almost all capital gains income.

 - If you buy an investment for $100 and later sell it for $150, you have a capital gain of $50 ($150 sales price minus $100 purchase price).

 - Rich people get most capital gains income, according to the Tax Policy Center:

 - 88% of capital gains income goes to the wealthiest 10%—making at least $240,000.

 - 75% goes to the richest 1%, who make at least $819,000.

 - 55% goes to the richest 0.1%, who make at least $3.8 million.